Crowdfunding vs. Peer-to-Peer Lending: Which Funding Option Will Work Better for You?

 Crowdfunding and P2P lending 101

-To get started, let’s make sure we’re on the same page about what crowdfunding and peer-to-peer lending actually are.
+But first, what is crowdfunding and P2P lending?
+To get started, let’s make sure we’re on the same page about what these small business funding options actually are.

 A variety of crowdfunding platforms exist to make this process easy.
 You’ve probably heard of popular ones like Kickstarter, GoFundMe, and Patreon.
 But there are crowdfunding sites for all sorts of niche needs.
 For example, iFundWomen specifically offers crowdfunding for (you guessed it) women-owned businesses.